lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/09-Review.md

 * Column **constraints** to ensure the database is always in the expected state
 * **Adding**, **changing**, and **deleting** columns

 That's quite a list!
-Next up, you'll get a chance to help Johnson's Hardware fix the issues they're having with their database caused by a lack of normalization.
+Next up, you'll learn how to modify the data in the tables you’ve created!